'Negative' Thoughts as Signposts

 Negative Thoughts: Not Just Noise, But a Message

-We often view so-called “negative” thoughts and behaviours as problems to erase.
+We often view so-called “negative” thoughts as something to distract from or erase.
 An existential approach sees them differently — as signposts from your inner world, pointing to something that needs attention.

 Depressive thoughts might signal that parts of your life feel unfulfilling, urging you toward new directions.